AlexNessy/shellsetup/README.md

 ## TO DO:
 - [ ] Package manager chooser
-- [x] Merge fullsetup and litesetup into install.sh
 - [ ] Splitting into multiple scripts (once install.sh gets too full)